iamkirankumaryadav/Library/Statistics/Statistics.md

 5. **Inferential statistics:** Make inferences about the population based on the information from a sample.
 6. **Inference:** A conclusion reached based on evidence and reasoning.

+### Dataset
+- A dataset is a particular instance/sample of data that is used for analysis or model building at any given time.
+- A dataset can be of different data types such as numerical, categorical, text, image, voice, and video data.

+### Data Wrangling
+- The process of converting data from its raw form to a tidy form ready for analysis.
+- An important step in data preprocessing and includes several processes:
+- Data importing, cleaning, structuring, parsing, encoding, rescaling, handling dates and times, missing values, and outliers.

+### Data Visualization
+- One of the main tools used to analyze and study relationships between different variables.
+- Descriptive Analytics: Scatter plots, line graphs, bar plots, histograms, qqplots, smooth densities, boxplots, pair plots, heat maps, etc.
+- Data visualization is also used in ML for data preprocessing and analysis, feature selection, model building, testing, and evaluation.

-**Descriptive Statistics gives you a summary of your data and Inferential Statistics gives a conclusion for your data**
+**Descriptive Statistics gives you a summary of your data and Inferential Statistics provides a conclusion for your data**

 ### Descriptive Statistics:
 - Descriptive statistics are used to **summarize/describe** a dataset using the measures (mean, median, mode, standard deviation).